debtcollective/student-debt-campaign/src/pages/index.md

     feed:
       - picture: /img/d.-adono-striker-pic.jpg
         status: >-
-          I strike because the way the school I attended has not been held accountable for its fraudulent practice.
+          I strike because the school I attended has not been held accountable for its fraudulent practice.
 I strike so my son can understand when wrong is done to you, you have to do what's right and speak up.
 Even if it's hard and uncomfortable.
 Cancel student debt!
         username: Danielle Adorno
       - picture: /img/jairo-martinez.jpg
         status: >-